dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 - Cast dots if have nothing to cast while you are moving

 **Single target priority list BEFORE cooldowns:**
 - Make sure to have 90+ Astral Power before using cooldowns.
+The only exception is when Bloodlust would run out before Inc expires at which point you Inc+Frenzy sooner.
+This happens with Bloodlust on pull.
 - Make sure {{< spell 211545 "Fury of Elune" >}} will be up at the end.

 **Single target priority list INSIDE cooldowns:**